-(1) Includes amounts (if any) deferred pursuant to the Company's Nonqualified Deferred Compensation Plan, the terms of which are described under "Nonqualified Deferred Compensation Plan" below.

-- (2) The Company's current compensation policy provides for each member of the Board of Directors to receive an annual restricted stock unit ("RSU") award.
-On October 15, 2019, the annual RSU award was increased from \$60,000 to \$80,000 retroactive to the beginning of fiscal year 2020 to better align with the market. - (3) Ms. Houde was elected to Board or Directors on August 5, 2019 while Mr. Barbarosh and Mr. Macaluso were elected to the Board of Directors on October 16, 2019.
+- (1) Includes amounts (if any) deferred pursuant to the Company's Nonqualified Deferred Compensation Plan, the terms of which are described under "Nonqualified Deferred Compensation Plan" below. - (2) The Company's current compensation policy provides for each member of the Board of Directors to receive an annual restricted stock unit ("RSU") award.
+On October 15, 2019, the annual RSU award was increased from \$60,000 to \$80,000 to better align with the market. - (3) Ms. Houde was elected to the Board of Directors on August 5, 2019 while Mr. Barbarosh and Mr. Macaluso were elected to the Board of Directors on October 16, 2019.
 These directors' cash fees and RSU grants are pro-rated from their elections through May 31, 2020. - (4) Mr. Tobin retired on October 16, 2019.